TobiaFi/TrulyAutomatedShips/README.md

 ## v1.2 changelog

-- Updated values and calculations to adapt to the patch 0.95.1a-RC6
+- Updated values and calculations to adapt to patch 0.95.1a-RC6
 - Added a modifier to AP reduction based on hull size (sorry, running 12 Radiants per fleet would've been a bit too much)
 - Added settings file for customisation